 Robotic-assisted surgery gives Dr. Bonnor greater precision and more control over your bariatric revision procedure.
 The specialized system includes tiny instruments that are controlled by a console that sits right beside him in the operating room.
 The high-tech system provides Dr. Bonnor with a magnified, three-dimensional view inside your body so he can operate effectively.
 The instruments have a wider range of motion than a surgeon’s hand so they bend and rotate strategically.

 Recovery & Results

 Robotically assisted bariatric revision surgery is less invasive than traditional surgery.
 Smaller incisions and more controlled movements mean much faster healing times.
 Quicker healing shortens your hospital stay, and you get the opportunity to start your subsequent weight loss strategies sooner.
-For example, patients with a gastric sleeve will see a significant improvement in their health and well-being.
+For example, patients with a sleeve will see a significant improvement in their health and well-being.

 Advantages of Vertical Sleeve Gastrectomy

 - Minimal dysphagia or difficulty eating